Punjab Agricultural University

-inaugurated by the then Prime Minister of India, Pandit Jawaharlal Nehru, on July 8, 1962.
+inaugurated by the then Prime Minister of India, Pandit Jawaharlal Nehru, on 8 July 1962.
 PAU pioneered the Green Revolution in India in the 1960s.
 It was bifurcated in 2005 with the formation of Guru Angad Dev Veterinary and Animal Sciences University (GADVASU).
 The Farmers Fair, which have been organised by the PAU since 1967, see the footfall of at least one lakh farmers in two days on PAU campus in Ludhiana, Punjab (bi-annually in March and September).
-The farmers from not only Punjab, but also from neighboring states such as Haryana, Rajasthan, Himachal Pradesh, etcetera travel to PAU campus to buy high-quality seeds, farm equipment and gain knowledge on new agricultural technologies in the two-day main fair event.
+Farmers not only from Punjab, but also from neighbouring states such as Haryana, Rajasthan, Himachal Pradesh, etc., travel to the PAU campus to buy high-quality seeds, farm equipment and gain knowledge on new agricultural technologies in the two-day main fair event.
+The National Institutional Ranking Framework (NIRF) ranked the university 3rd in its agriculture and allied sectors ranking 2024.
+It has its jurisdiction over entire state of Punjab.

-History

-The university was established in 1962 to serve the state of erstwhile Punjab and was inaugurated by Pt.
-Jawahar Lal Nehru, Prime Minister of India on July 8, 1963.
+About

+The university has six constituent colleges, viz.
+College of Agriculture, PAU-College of Agriculture Ballowal Saunkri, College of Agricultural Engineering & Technology, College of Basic Sciences & Humanities, College of Community Science & College of Horticulture and Forestry, besides PAU Pre-Graduation Institutes of Agriculture at Gurdaspur and Bathinda.

+The university has 18 Krishi Vigyan Kendras (KVKs) in districts Amritsar, Bathinda, Faridkot, Fatehgarh Sahib, Ferozepur, Samrala (Ludhiana), Pathankot, Gurdaspur, Hoshiarpur, Noor Mahal (Jalandhar), Kapurthala, Langroya (SBS Nagar), Mansa, Moga, Ropar, Patiala, Sangrur and Mukatsar Sahib.

+The university extends services to farmers through 14 Farmers' Advisory Service Centres (FASCs) in districts Abohar (Fazilka), Amritsar, Bathinda, Faridkot, Ferozepur, Gurdaspur, Hoshiarpur, Noor Mahal (Jalandhar), Kapurthala, Tarntaran, Ropar, Patiala, Barnala, Sangrur, and one in Chandigarh.

 Sports

-Punjab Agricultural University Stadium is a multipurpose stadium located in the campus.
+Punjab Agricultural University Stadium is a multi-purpose stadium located in the campus.
 The stadium has facilities for cricket, football, hockey, and other sports.
 There is an astroturf field for hockey.
 In addition to this there is a swimming pool and a velodrome.

 There are facilities for indoor sports such as basketball, badminton, gymnastics, handball, volleyball, lawn tennis, table tennis, weight lifting and Kabbadi etc. The Ground has also hosted 10 Ranji including a final in 1993 where Punjab defeated Maharashtra to win their only Ranji Trophy title and one Irani Trophy matches from 1987 to 1999 and 10 List A matches.